Skip to content

 4. Start and Test

-- Test your API with auto-generated queries and mutations
+Start your server, access GraphQL Playground, and test your API with auto-generated queries and mutations.

 Key Features